evanx/concerto/README.md

 ```
 where this lists active certs stored in the repo in PEM format.

-We generate a cert file using `openssl rsa` via the `concerto` bash script.
+We generate a cert file using `openssl` e.g. via the `concerto` bash script:
 ```shell
 evans@eowyn:~/concerto$ bin/concerto gen
 ```